Penguin Place logo

 Do Adelie Penguins and Royal Penguins live in the same area?

-Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons